brimdata/zq/docs/commands/super.md

-`super` with Super Binary is substantially faster than the relational systems for the search use cases and performs on par with the others for traditional OLAP queries, except for the union query, where the super-structured data model trounces the relational model (by over 100X!) for stiching together disparate data types for analysis in an aggregation.
+`super` with Super Binary is substantially faster than the relational systems for the search use cases and performs on par with the others for traditional OLAP queries, except for the union query, where the super-structured data model trounces the relational model (by over 100X!) for stitching together disparate data types for analysis in an aggregation.

 ## Appendix 1: Preparing the Test Data

-For our tests, We diverged a bit from the methodology in the DuckDB blog and wanted to put all the JSON data in a single table.
+For our tests, we diverged a bit from the methodology in the DuckDB blog and wanted to put all the JSON data in a single table.
 It wasn't obvious how to go about this and this section documents the difficulties we encountered trying to do so.